virtual-labs/exp-dynamic-scheduling-tomasulo-iiith/experiment/procedure.md

 Follow these step-by-step instructions to understand and explore the Tomasulo Algorithm for dynamic scheduling using the interactive simulator.

+### Step 0: Configure Execution Latencies

+1. **Understanding Latency Configuration**

+   - When you first load the simulator, you'll be in **Configuration Mode**
+   - This mode allows you to customize how many cycles each instruction type takes to execute
+   - Different latencies help demonstrate the benefits of out-of-order execution

+2. **Set Custom Latencies**

+   - **Arithmetic Operations** (ADD, SUB): Default 2 cycles
+   - **Multiply/Divide Operations** (MUL, DIV): Default 10 and 20 cycles respectively
+   - **Memory Operations** (LOAD, STORE): Default 3 cycles each
+   - Adjust any value between 1-100 cycles to experiment with different scenarios

+3. **Start the Simulation**
+   - Once you've configured the latencies to your preference, click **"Start Simulation"**
+   - This switches to **Simulation Mode** where latencies become read-only
+   - You can now begin issuing and executing instructions

+4. **Latency Configuration Tips**
+   - Use higher latencies for MUL/DIV to better observe out-of-order execution
+   - Try extreme values (e.g., MUL = 50 cycles) to see dramatic reordering
+   - Compare performance with different latency settings
+   - Click **"Reset"** anytime to return to Configuration Mode and adjust settings

 ### Step 1: Understanding the Interface

 1. **Observe the Initial State**